konskons11/ViRAE/README.md

 [![Downloads](https://img.shields.io/github/downloads/konskons11/ViRAE/total?style=flat-square)](https://github.com/konskons11/ViRAE/releases)

 Viral Reads Assembly Enhancer (ViRAE) is a context-based trimming bioinformatics tool, especially designed for viral metagenomics, which allows Next Generation Sequencing (NGS) read decontamination based on any given reference sequence(s).
-ViRAE incorporates ready-to-use well-established bioinformatics software to detect and dissect partially mapped reads (chimeric reads) by specifically removing the moieties, which align to the given reference sequence(s).
+ViRAE is powered by [Zero-Waste Algorithm (ZWA)](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1009304) and incorporates ready-to-use well-established bioinformatics software to detect and dissect partially mapped reads (chimeric reads) by specifically removing the moieties, which align to the given reference sequence(s).
 The clean output reads enhance _de novo_ assembly performance, increasing the availability of reads for more accurate and more efficacious _de novo_ virus genome assembly.

 The concept behind the ViRAE pipeline is outlined in the figure below: